-Recent indications in practice show that remedies and conditional clearances are becoming increasingly important in Turkish merger control enforcement.
-The number of cases in which the Board decided on divestment or licensing commitments or other structural or behavioural remedies has increased dramatically over recent years.
-Examples include some of the most important decisions in the history of Turkish merger control enforcement.8
+In practice, there are indications that remedies and conditional clearances are becoming increasingly important in Turkish merger control enforcement.
+The number of cases in which the Board decided on divestment or licensing commitments, or other structural or behavioural remedies, has increased dramatically in recent years.
+Examples include some of the most important decisions in the history of Turkish merger control enforcement.7

-In line with this trend, the Authority issued the Guidelines on Remedies.
-The Guidelines on Remedies aim to provide guidance on remedies that can be offered to dismiss competition law concerns regarding a particular concentration that might otherwise be deemed as problematic under the SIEC test.
+The aim of the Authority's Guidelines on Remedies is to provide guidance on remedies that can be offered to dismiss competition law concerns regarding a particular concentration that might otherwise be deemed as problematic under the SIEC test.
 The Guidelines on Remedies set out the general principles applicable to the remedies acceptable to the Board, the main types of commitments that may be accepted by the Board, the specific requirements that commitment proposals need to fulfil and the main mechanisms for the implementation of such commitments.